kfl/adventofcode_2023/notes.md

 **Parsing strategy:** List manipulation.

-**Thoughts on the puzzle:** The parser ends up building a map representing a schematics, which means that the parser ends up with a fair amount of booking for indices.
-The code could possible be made easier to read using a state monad to keep track of `i`, `j`, the current parsed number, the columns of the parsed number and schematic being constructed.
+**Thoughts on the puzzle:** The parser builds a map representing a schematics, which means that the parser needs to do a fair amount of bookkeeping for indices and so on.
+The code could possibly be made easier to read using a state monad to keep track of `i`, `j`, the current parsed number, the columns of the parsed number and the schematic being constructed.

+Once the schematics is constructed it's fairly straightforward to write the various queries for the two parts.